akashslife/Natural-language-processing-NLP/Practicals Lists.md

 2) To Perform Word Analysis using NLTK.

-3) Create the Bag-of-word using NLTK
+3) To Create the Bag-of-word using NLTK

 4) To find N-grams from the corpus.